Kagura suzu

-(神楽鈴, Kagura suzu) are a set of twelve bells used in kagura dance.
+(神楽鈴, Kagura suzu) are a set of twelve-to-fifteen bells on a short-staff used in kagura dance.
 The set consists of three tiers of bells suspended by coiled brass wires from a central handle: two bells on the top tier, four bells on the middle tier, and six bells for the bottom tier.
 The shape of the bells are thought to have been inspired from the fruits of the ogatama tree (Michelia compressa).